Hi there, this is my story.

 Outside of my professional work, I am the youngest daughter of Vietnamese immigrants, a sister, partner, friend, a bad but joyful dancer, and a dog owner.

 Through conversations with peers, I noticed similar patterns of difficulties.
-We faced guilt, a lot of it.
-The guilt is triggered by new opportunities and lived experiences.
-We struggled with self-care and rest because we learned of our parent’s hard work and grit.
-There was a looming pressure of “giving back” and how to navigate boundaries with what we could and could not provide as new professionals.
+We faced guilt and pressure, a lot of it.
+New opportunities trigger feelings of pressure, responsibility, and lived experiences only relevant to first-generation children.
+We struggled with self-care and rest because we learned of our parents’ hard work and grit.

-As new life experiences continued, emotional distance and relation with familial or cultural values changed.
+There was a looming pressure of “giving back” and how to navigate boundaries and identity changes as we grew closer to ourselves and further from the generations before us.
+As new life experiences continued, emotional distance and relationships with familial or cultural values changed.
 Communication and understanding were hard to bridge.
-Despite all of these nuances, we try our best to show up for our families while navigating a life that has been unpaved.
+Despite these nuances, we support our families while navigating an unpaved life.

 Therapists are human, too.
 Actually, let me start over, therapists are human... first.

-Throughout my personal experiences, I made it my life’s work to continue to learn from others as well as support individuals in their mental wellness.
-In my own therapy experiences, I understand the importance of a nonjudgemental and safe holding space.
+In my personal therapy experiences, I understand the importance of a nonjudgmental, curious, and safe space.
 I greatly benefited from receiving guidance from an objective mental health professional who took the time to understand, validate, and guide me.
 But something was missing… my therapist was not Asian.
-Some clinical interventions, so-called “coping skills”, labels or shock of learning family traditions and norms made me feel disconnected and at times, shameful of my cultural background.
+Some clinical interventions, coping skills, labels, or the shock of learning family traditions and norms made me feel misunderstood and, at times, even ashamed of my cultural background.
+Being able to relate to your therapist is one of the key ways to build rapport and I am proud of be a representative for my Asian American and first-generation clients.

 Education & Experience.

-I have experience working in nonprofit mental health acute residential settings along with major hospital organizations in Michigan & California.
+I have experience working in nonprofit mental health acute residential settings and major hospital organizations in Michigan & California.
 I’ve worked with adults with acute mental health illnesses in Partial Hospital and Intensive Outpatient Program settings.
 In addition, I’ve served clients through Solution Focused Therapy for depression and anxiety, pregnancy, and postpartum mood symptoms in an OBGYN clinic, and provided Behavioral Health Consultations for medical doctors and nurse practitioners in primary care settings.

-The University of California, Santa Cruz | Bachelor in Psychology
+The University of California, Santa Cruz | Bachelor's in Psychology

-The University of Michigan, Ann Arbor School of Social Work | Masters of Social Work
+The University of Michigan, Ann Arbor School of Social Work | Master of Social Work

 Michigan Medicine Hospital & Department of Psychiatry | Social Work Field Placement

-Kaiser Permanente Department of Psychiatry Fellow | Masters Fellowship Placement and Training
+Kaiser Permanente Department of Psychiatry Fellow | Master’s Fellowship Placement and Training

 Kaiser Permanente Department of Psychiatry & Behavioral Medicine | Women’s Clinic / OBGYN Specialist